-A letter to my first-born: "I won't forget"
+A mother’s letter to her first-born child: "I won't forget"

 "You probably don't remember life before your brother in all its intricate details.
 But I will, and that’s what I’m here for.
 I’m the gatekeeper of your forgotten memories, and I’ll never forget."